algorandlabs/smart-asa/README.md

 - `name`: name of the Smart ASA;
 - `url`: URL with additional information on the Smart ASA;
 - `metadata_hash`: Smart ASA metadata hash;
-- `manager_addr`: Address of the account that can manage the configuration of the Smart ASA and destroy it;
+- `manager_addr`: Address of the account entitle to manage the configuration of the Smart ASA and destroy it;
-- `reserve_addr`: Address of the account used to mint and burn the Smart ASA;
+- `reserve_addr`: Address of the account entitled to mint and burn the Smart ASA;
-- `freeze_addr`: Address of the account used to freeze holdings or even globally freeze the Smart ASA;
+- `freeze_addr`: Address of the account entitled to freeze holdings or even globally freeze the Smart ASA;
 - `clawback_addr`: Address of the account that can clawback holdings of the Smart ASA.

-**The Smart ASA App of the reference implementation has been designed to control one ASA at a time**.
-For this reason, the `smart_asa_id` variable has been added to the `GlobalState`.
-It is used to record the current Underlying ASA controlled by the application.
-This value is also stored into the local state of opted-in users, enforcing cross-checks between local and global states and avoiding issues like unauthorized transfers (see Security Considerations for more details).
+**The *Smart ASA App* of this reference implementation has been designed to control one ASA at a time.
+However the same app could be re-used for several Smart ASAs**.
+For this reason, the `smart_asa_id` variable has been added to the `GlobalState` to monitor the ID of the current *Underlying ASA* controlled by the application.
+This value is also stored into the local state of opted-in users, enforcing cross-checks between local and global states.
+This also avoids issues like unauthorized transfers (see [Security Considerations](https://github.com/algorandlabs/smart-asa#security-considerations) for more details).

-As additional feature, this reference implementation also includes the Smart ASA global `frozen` variable.
+Bonus feature: This reference implementation also includes the Smart ASA global `frozen` variable.
 It can only be updated by the freeze address which has the authority of globally freezing the asset with a single action, rather than freezing accounts one by one.

-In this implementation, new functional authority has been assigned to the `reserve` address of the Smart ASA, which is now the (only) entity in charge of `minting` and `burning` Smart ASAs (see the Smart ASA Transfer interface for more details).
+Finally, a new functional authority has been assigned to the `reserve` address of the Smart ASA.
+It is now the (_only_) entity in charge of `minting` and `burning` Smart ASAs (see the [Smart ASA Transfer](https://github.com/algorandlabs/smart-asa#smart-asa-transfer) interface for more details).

 #### Local State

-The `LocalState` initialized by the Smart ASA App for opted-in users is defined as follows:
+The opted-in users `LocalState` is defined as follows:

 Integer Variables:

-- `smart_asa_id`: asset ID of the Underlying ASA of the Smart ASA a user has opted-in;
+- `smart_asa_id`: asset ID of the *Underlying ASA* of the Smart ASA a user has opted-in;
 - `frozen`: True to freeze the holdings of the account.

 #### Self Validation